 Negligence at Construction Sites Leads to Catastrophic Injuries and Death

 When employers fail to follow worker safety regulations and implement proper safety programs, construction workers are put in danger.
 Thousands of workers in the construction industry suffer from serious on the job injuries due to the negligence of construction companies.
 Many workers that have suffered life-changing injuries could be living normal lives if employers put their safety and well-being before profit.
-At Thomas J. Henry, our job injury lawyers are dedicated to achieving the compensation injured workers deserve.
+At Thomas J. Henry, our construction injury lawyers are dedicated to achieving the compensation injured workers deserve.

 The immediate aftermath of a construction injury can be overwhelming.
 You have likely just sustained a serious injury along with severe pain and uncertainty.
 Your employer and insurance companies may approach you and attempt to have you sign your rights away as an injured worker.
 It is important that you know your rights and that those rights are protected.
 By hiring the experienced work injury attorneys at Thomas J. Henry, you are ensured that your case is handled properly and efficiently and that your best interests are secure.
 Allow us to handle the hassles and legal processes while you focus on healing.